J3ldo/MessageSender/README.md

 # MessageSender
 A simple program that sends messages.
+By faking keypresses